kimgysen/isomorphic-react-setup/README.md

 Develop: npm run start:iso:dev
 Production: npm run start:iso:prod

-And it should just work.
+And it should just work (hopefully, it works on my machine :p).